Skip to main content

 Course Descriptions

-BUS 2101 Introduction to Management in Business, Government, and Not-for-Profit Organizations (4)
+BUS 2101 Introduction to Management in Business, Government, and Not-For-Profit Organizations

 What are organizations and how do people design, manage, and adapt them to meet their objectives?
 This course answers that question by introducing students to principles of organizational design and discussing evidence concerning the relationship between organizational structures, work processes, and enterprise outcomes.
 The course also familiarizes students with the processes through which organizations change and how the change resulting from these processes affects organizations' stakeholders, missions, and outcomes.
 Students taking the course will become fluent in the concepts guiding organizational design, management, and change.

-Accounting is widely considered the "language of business."
-This course introduces students to the principles that guide modern accounting practice.
+This course introduces students to the principles that guide modern accounting practices.
 In the process, students will learn to reason about important trade-offs and measurement issues faced by accounting professionals, recognize the diversity of accounting careers, and appreciate the institutions that govern the accounting world.

 How can managers use accounting information to help create and assess value in organizations?
 The course emphasizes three main areas: (1) understanding how an organization consumes resources and generates value, (2) using accounting information for decision making, and (3) using financial and nonfinancial information to assess organizational performance.
 Students will learn how to use the tools that facilitate better pricing, operating and investing decisions, including cost allocation, cost behavior and estimation, Cost-Volume-Profit analysis, incremental analysis, managing constraints, analyzing cash flows, and ratio analysis.